Laboratory-for-Energy-Systems-Analysis/dopo/README.md

 [black]: https://github.com/psf/black

 ## About the Project
-The premise validation project developed the python package "dopo" (short for: Detecting Outliers in Premise Operations).
-The package provides a first outlier detection framework for premise based prospective-lca databases.
+The **Premise Validation Project** introduces the Python package **"dopo"** (short for Detecting Outliers in Premise Operations).
+This package provides an outlier detection framework specifically designed for premise-based prospective Life Cycle Assessment (LCA) databases.

-It visualizes a premise database by sector and compares it to the inital ecoinvent database.
-Currently dopo creates three kinds of plots which give the user information on different granularity levels and tables containing corresponding information.
-The visualization is done in excel workbooks.
-Dopo is to support faster outlier detection to better understand premise data and based results.
+**dopo** visualizes premise databases by sector and compares them to the initial ecoinvent database.
+It currently generates three types of plots that present data at varying levels of granularity, along with tables containing detailed information.
+The visualizations are outputted as Excel workbooks, making it easier for users to analyze and interpret the results.

+The goal of **dopo** is to streamline the outlier detection process, allowing users to quickly identify anomalies in premise data and better understand their implications on LCA results.

 ## Installation